-We control, secure and develop the quality of our educations based on Lund University's policy for quality assurance.
+We control, secure and develop the quality of our programmes and courses based on Lund University's policy for quality assurance.

 The policy applies to all education at Lund University and is based on three main processes:

 - Establishment and discontinuation of courses and study programmes

 - Evaluation of ongoing courses and study programmes

 - Follow-up of quality enhancement work and its results, including course evaluations and course evaluation report

 Establishment and discontinuation of courses and study programmes